Lightray101/Module_06_MUHABD25133_FTO2502_b2_Muhammad-Nur-Abdullah_SDF03/README.md

 ### Hi!
 ## This was my attempt at creating a similar page to what was presented to me in my SDF03 project!
+I attempted a more formal look using whatever CSS I could remember!